Codecademy/docs/content/general/concepts/object/object.md

   - 'paths/computer-science'
 ---

-An object is a data type created by the developer that has its properties and methods, representing it's state and behavior.
+An object is a data type created by the developer that has its properties and methods, representing its state and behavior.
 Objects are often used to represent real-world objects found in everyday life and can interact with other objects and other elements of the program.

 Objects provide a structured programming approach and are the basic units of [Oject-oriented-programming](https://www.codecademy.com/resources/docs/general/object-oriented-programming) (OOP).
 By creating objects, the developer can easily create various identical objects and modify existing ones within the program.